dprevost-LMI/JestExample/README.md

-# Jest 30+ TypeScript Custom Matchers Example
+# Jest 30+ TypeScript Custom Matchers Example (ESM)

-This project demonstrates how to implement and provide full TypeScript support for custom Jest matchers in Jest 30+, including both regular matchers and asymmetric matchers, with complete IDE autocompletion and type checking.
+This project demonstrates how to implement and provide full TypeScript support for custom Jest matchers in Jest 30+ using **ES Modules (ESM)**, including both regular matchers and asymmetric matchers, with complete IDE autocompletion and type checking.

 ## Features

+✅ **ES Modules (ESM)**: Modern JavaScript module system
 ✅ **Custom Matchers**: `toBeCloseTo`, `toBeAlphabetic`, `toHaveAllProperties`, `toBeInRange`
 ✅ **Asymmetric Matchers**: `expect.toBeInRange(min, max)` for use with `toEqual`
 ✅ **Jest's Built-in .not**: Use `.not` with regular matchers for inverse logic